neomjs/neo/README.md

 To solve this performance problem, it is not enough to just move expensive tasks into a worker.
 Instead, an application worker needs to be the main actor. neo.mjs offers two different setups which follow the exact same API.
-You can switch between them at any point.
+You can switch between <a href="https://developer.mozilla.org/en-US/docs/Web/API/Worker">dedicated</a> and
+<a href="https://developer.mozilla.org/en-US/docs/Web/API/SharedWorker">shared</a> workers at any point.

 <img src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/workers-setup.png">